TikTok Tips & Strategies

 Before we get into the step-by-step, let's establish the most important rule of TikTok editing: you can only remove effects from a video that is saved in your drafts.

 This is why your Drafts folder is your best friend.
 It’s the safe space for experimentation, letting you try out different sounds, text placements, and effects without committing.
-Understanding this limitation from the start will save you a world of creative heartache and guide you toward a better editing workflow.
+Understanding this limitation from the start will save you a lot of creative frustration and guide you toward a better editing workflow.

 Step-by-Step: Removing an Effect from a TikTok Draft

-If you were wise enough to save your project in your drafts, removing an effect is a walk in the park.
+If you were wise enough to save your project in your drafts, removing an effect is straightforward.
 Here’s how to do it in just a few taps.

 1. Navigate to Your Drafts Folder